 - engage interpreters, bilingual staff and preferred models of interpreting

 - procure interpreting and translating services and preferred providers

 - utilise family and friends for interpreting assistance

-Multicultural Affairs is available to support South Australian Government agencies in the implementation of their own policy and can provide relevant fact sheets upon request.
+Multicultural Affairs is available to support South Australian Government agencies and statutory bodies in the development and implementation of their own policy.

 For more information please contact Multicultural Affairs.